ddddkim0525/DetectFeels/README.md

   A short python script to send kaggle dataset pictures to Face API.
 Training Results are sotred in prediction.txt.
   Labeling: -1 if error, 0~6 refer to original mapping in the kaggle dataset.

+  Face API performed 70% accuracy on the first 1100 photos of the small kaggle dataset.

   kaggle dataset : https://www.kaggle.com/c/facial-keypoints-detector

 2. Face Detection and Extraction